Cuis-Smalltalk/Cuis-Website/_pages/documentation.md

 		<p align="justify">
 		<b><a href="https://DrCuis.github.io/DesignGUI">Design
-		GUI with Morph.</a></b> Learn how to design simple graphic user interface with Morph object.
+		GUI with Morph.</a></b> Learn how to design simple graphic user interface with Morph objects.
 The book tutors you to learn both fundamental facets of Morph and design patterns applied to GUI
 		developments. <em>The book still needs to be